Algebraic Geometry over $C^\infty$-rings: The -ring of a manifold The C∞-ring of a manifold

 \begin{prop} Let\/ $X,Y$ be manifolds with corners.
 Then the map $f\mapsto f^*$ from weakly smooth maps\/ $f:X\ra Y$ to morphisms of\/ $C^\iy$-rings $\phi:C^\iy(Y)\ra C^\iy(X)$ is a $1$-$1$ correspondence. \end{prop}

-Using the conventions of \cite{Joyc1}, in the category $\Man$ of manifolds without boundary, the morphisms are weakly smooth maps.
-So $F_\Man^\CRings$ is both injective on morphisms (faithful), and surjective on morphisms (full), as in Moerdijk and Reyes \cite[Th.~I.2.8]{MoRe2}.
+In the category of manifolds $\Man$, the morphisms are weakly smooth maps.
+So $F_\Man^\CRings$ is both injective on morphisms (faithful),\I{functor!faithful|(} and surjective on morphisms (full),\I{functor!full|(} as in Moerdijk and Reyes \cite[Th.~I.2.8]{MoRe2}.
 But in $\Manb,\Manc$ the morphisms are smooth maps, a proper subset of weakly smooth maps, so the functors are injective but not surjective on morphisms.
 That is:

 \begin{cor} The functor $F_\Man^\CRings:\Man\ra(\CRingsfp)^{\rm op}$ is full and faithful.
-However, the functors $F_\Manb^\CRings: \Manb\ra(\CRingsgo)^{\rm op}$ and\/ $F_\Manc^\CRings: \Manc\ra(\CRingsgo)^{\rm op}$ are faithful, but not full. \end{cor}
+However, the functors $F_\Manb^\CRings: \Manb\ra(\CRingsfa)^{\bf op}$ and\/ $F_\Manc^\CRings: \Manc\ra(\CRingsfa)^{\bf op}$ are faithful, but not full. \end{cor}